Chinese units of measurement: Metric mass units

 The Chinese word for gram is 克 kè; this can take the Chinese standard SI prefixes (for "milli-", "deca-", and so on).
 A kilogram, however, is commonly called 公斤 gōngjīn, i.e. a metric jīn.

 Hong Kong and Macau mass units

 Hong Kong troy units

 These are used for trading precious metals such as gold and silver.

 Time

+Modern Chinese time units largely correspond one-to-one to Western units.

+In addition to the above units, the ancient shíchén is occasionally used with the value of exactly 2 hours.

 Historiography

 As there were hundreds of unofficial measures in use, the bibliography is quite vast.
 The editions of Wu Chenglou's 1937 History of Chinese Measurement were the usual standard up to the 1980s or so, but rely mostly on surviving literary accounts.
 Newer research has put more emphasis on archeological discoveries.
 Qiu Guangming & Zhang Yanming's 2005 bilingual Concise History of Ancient Chinese Measures and Weights summarizes these findings.
 A relatively recent and comprehensive bibliography, organized by period studied, has been compiled in 2012 by Cao & al.; for a shorter list, see Wilkinson's year 2000 Chinese History.